PetrPPetrov/beautiful-capi/README.md

 Of course, the compiled C++ libraries are compatible only on the same platforms and architectures where they were built.
-For instance, a shared library which was built by Visual Studio 2015 C++ compiler could be wrapped and called by Mingw Clang C++ compiler on Windows operating system (allowing both forward and backward compatibility).
+For instance, a shared library which was built by Visual Studio 2015 C++ compiler could be wrapped and called by Mingw Clang C++ compiler on Windows operating system (allowing both forward and backward compatibility) and vice versa.

 This tool generates the required C++ and C code to wrap your C++ classes to use them in a compiler-independent way.